AbdullahRizwan101/CTF-Writeups/Vulnlab/Sendai.md

 ## Enumerating ADCS

-This user belongs to `CA-Operators` group, so this likely will be able to enroll in a custom template, enumerating templates with `certipy`
+This user belongs to `CA-Operators` group, so he likely will be able to enroll in a custom template, enumerating templates with `certipy`

 <img src="https://i.imgur.com/Vgev4wX.png"/>

 ## Escalating privileges through ESC4

 ```bash